gear-foundation/gear-wiki/docs/examples/monopoly.md

 ### 1. Using Gear IDEA portal:

 - In the network selector select the network where you are going to run the game:
-    - Staging Testnet - wss://rpc-node.gear-tech.io network;
+    - Vara Network Testnet - wss://testnet.vara-network.io;
-    - Workshop node - wss://node-workshop.gear.rs;
     - Local node - ws://localhost:9944
 - Upload Master and Player contracts:
     - Click the `Upload Program` button and specify `x.opt.wasm` file of the program, also specify the `*.txt` file with metadata for Master and Palyer contracts accordingly.